tinkerhub/TinkerHub-Learning-Paths/learning/Machine Learning/README.md

 2. Probability
 3. Differentiation

-:bulb: Use your school/college text books to brush up maths skills.
+:bulb: Use your school/college textbooks to brush up on maths skills.

 ### Learning algorithms
-Use various resources in the internet to understand the concepts of following machine learning algorithms
+Use various resources on the internet to understand the concepts of following machine learning algorithms

 1. Linear regression
 2. Logistic regression.